Anything to Say?: Message

-Dresden – Theaterplatz

-The sculpture has been exhibited at Dresden on June 1 in the Theaterplatz for the International week to support Whistleblowing celebrated all over the world from June 1 to 7, 2015.

-After Dresden, the sculpture has been exhibited to Ostrale 015, till September 2015.
-Ostrale 2015 is a famous art event whose aim is to stimulate the dialogue among several artistic disciplines and different artistic fields for those artists who are interested in networking and connecting with people who do not necessarily belong to the art system.

-Geneva – Place des Nations
+Geneva – Place des Nations (2015)

-The sculpture stopped in Geneva during the 30th session of the Human Rights Council, on the Place des Nations from September 14 to 18, just in front of the United Nations building.
-The support Committee for the event in Geneva is composed of the NGO Press Emblem Campaign (PEC), of the International Centre for Peace and Human Rights (CIPADH), of Blaise Lempen, Pilar Ackermann, Fabio Lo Verso, Charly Pache and of the representative of a group of citizens that contributed to the realisation of the project, Marco Benagli.
+The sculpture stopped in Geneva during the 30th session of the Human Rights Council, on the Place des Nations from September 14 to 18, 2015, in front of the United Nations building.

-Paris – Georges Pompidou Centre
+Paris – Georges Pompidou Centre (2015)

-The Georges Pompidou Centre in Paris displayed the sculpture from September 23 to 29 in the square in front of the centre, where the display was inaugurated on September 23 in the presence of Dormino, Reporters Without Borders secretary-general Christophe Deloire, UBS whistleblower Stéphanie Gibaud, Luc Hermann, an investigative journalist who is one of the directors of the Premières Lignes production company, and Marco Benagli, representing a civil society group that helped fund the project.
+The Georges Pompidou Centre in Paris displayed the sculpture from September 23 to 29 2015 in the square in front of the centre, where the display was inaugurated on September 23 in the presence of Dormino, Reporters Without Borders secretary-general Christophe Deloire, UBS whistleblower Stéphanie Gibaud, Luc Hermann, an investigative journalist who is one of the directors of the Premières Lignes production company, and Marco Benagli, representing a civil society group that helped fund the project.

 The French actress Catherine Deneuve also attended as the inauguration's sponsor.
 She sat in the sculpture's empty chair and read an address written for the occasion by Irène Frachon, the French specialist who exposed the dangers of the antidiabetic drug Mediator.